List of UConn Huskies women's ice hockey seasons

 This is a list of seasons completed by the UConn Huskies women's ice hockey team, representing the University of Connecticut.
 The list documents the season-by-season records of the Huskies from 2000 to present, including postseason records, and league awards for individual players or head coaches.

-UConn has yet to claim a conference championship since establishing the program in 2000.
+UConn has claimed two regular season Hockey East titles and two Tournament championships.
+They have made two appearances in the NCAA women's ice hockey tournament.
 The Huskies began Division I play in as an independent for one season, before joining ECAC Hockey for one season.
 UConn became a charter member of Hockey East in 2002.